machakann/vital-Schedule/README.md

 # Motivation

-When I write a vim plugin, I frequently met a situation that I want to run some operations later.
+When I write a vim plugin, I frequently meet a situation that I want to run some operations later.
 Vim script API gives two choices for the case, autocmd events and timer.
 However, these measures have quite different interfaces; an autocmd is set by a command `:autocmd` but a timer is controlled by functions.
-What I want is a unified interface which is easy to handle.
+I want a unified interface which is easy to handle.

 # Task handling

-This module provides several objects, and here I introduce `RaceTask` object, it solves the above problem.
+This module provides several useful objects, and here I introduce `RaceTask` object because it solves the above problem.

-For example, it is a little hassle to run an operation only once by using native autocmd interface; if an operation is hooked to autocmd events, the operation should have a code to unset the autocmd events.
+For example, it is a little hassle to run an function only once by using native autocmd interface; if an function is hooked to autocmd events, the function should unset the autocmd events by itself.

 ```vim
 function! s:main() abort